endo- versus exo-Cyclic coordination in copper complexes with methylthiazolylcarboxylate tacn derivatives

-Three tacn (1,4,7-triazacyclononane)-based ligands substituted by methylthiazolylcarboxylate (tha) and/or methylthiazolyl (th) arms have been examined for copper complexation in the aim to study the impact of the carboxylate groups on the complexation of Cu(II), which can present an endo- or exocyclic coordination.
+Three tacn (1,4,7-triazacyclononane)-based ligands substituted by methylthiazolylcarboxylate (tha) and/or methylthiazolyl (th) arms have been examined for copper complexation with the aim to study the impact of carboxylate groups on the complexation of Cu(II), which can present an endo- or exo-cyclic coordination.
 Two new ligands have been synthesised: H3no3tha, tacn bearing three methylthiazolylcarboxylate arms, and H2no1th2tha, tacn with one methylthiazolyl and two methylthiazolylcarboxylate arms, while Hno2th1tha had already been described.
-Their complexation behaviour with 1 or 1.5 equivalent of metal was studied on the base of preliminary results showing the tendency of tha arms to form exocyclic polynuclear species.
-The solid state studies of the Cu(II) and Zn(II) complexes were investigated and some of their structures characterised by X-ray diffraction.
+Their complexation behaviour with 1 or 1.5 equivalents of metal was studied on the basis of preliminary results showing the tendency of tha arms to form exocyclic polynuclear species.
+The solid state studies of the Cu(II) and Zn(II) complexes were investigated and some of their structures were characterised by X-ray diffraction.
 The physicochemical properties of the complexes in solution were also investigated by means of potentiometric measurements, UV-vis spectroscopy, EPR and computational studies, NMR characterisation of the corresponding Zn(II) complexes and redox behaviour by electrochemistry.
-Mono- and trinuclear complexes ML and M3L2 were formed and isolated, highlighting the tendency of methylthiazolylcarboxylate arms, when carried by a tacn platform, to form exocyclic and polynuclear complexes.
+Mono- and tri-nuclear complexes ML and M3L2 were formed and isolated, highlighting the tendency of methylthiazolylcarboxylate arms, when carried by a tacn platform, to form exo-cyclic and polynuclear complexes.
 However, this exhaustive study evidences that the “out of cage” and “in cage” present different behaviour in terms of stability.